 … where that unusual middle name came from?

-There are a number of places in Inverclyde where records can be accessed to help you research into your family tree.
+There is a number of places in Inverclyde where records can be accessed to help you research into your family tree.
 An ideal starting point is the Registration Office in Greenock, where on-line search facilities are available.